Amazon Prime Day 2021 in Singapore: our picks of this year's top SG deals

 Sonos Beam soundbar with Amazon Alexa Built-in |

 In our 4-and-a-half star review, we praised the Sonos Beam's excellent compact design and impressive audio punch, calling it the "Sonos soundbar we've been waiting for."
 And, at a significantly reduced price on Amazon Prime Day, the Sonos Beam has become even more attractive.
-Was SG$699, now only SG$549 – that's a saving of SG$150!View Deal
+Was SG$699, now only SG$599 – that's a saving of SG$100!View Deal

 Storage